equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 abc
 ```

-As you may have noticed, the list is separated by whitespace, with each space demarking a different element of the list.
+As you may have noticed, the list is separated by white space, with each space demarking a different element of the list.

 There's a potential for error here as the argument may not have been passed, and so you're attempting to access an element of the list that does not exist.
 To get around this you can simply check the length of the list before accessing the elements.